Come Away with Me (song)

-"Come Away with Me" is a song written, produced, and performed by American recording artist Norah Jones.
+"Come Away with Me" is a song written and performed by American recording artist Norah Jones.
 The ballad was released on September 30, 2002, as the third single from her debut studio album, Come Away with Me (2002).

 The song reached number 21 on the US Billboard Adult Top 40 and number two in Canada.
 It also peaked at number five in Spain and number 80 in the United Kingdom.
 "Come Away with Me" was included on the soundtrack for the film Maid in Manhattan (2002).

 Music video

 The music video of the song was directed by James Frost and shows Norah driving a car in a California desert.
 The video was released in 2003.